top of page

 Not sure exactly what you need or want to work on?

-That's completely okay and actually quite normal.
 In our first session, we'll start from right where you are - focusing on what's happening for you right now.

 From there, we'll collaborate and develop a therapy plan that: